ArtiomEzepchick/ReactFirstProject/README.md

 Greetings.

-This is my first project about using the full React functionality: hooks (useState, useEffect, useLayoutEffect, useReducer, useContext, useRef, useCallback, etc.), React.Memo, HOCs, Portals, Context and more.
+This is my first project about using the full React functionality: hooks (useState, useEffect, useReducer, useContext, useRef, useCallback, etc.), React.Memo, HOCs, Portals, Context and more.
 Used Redux Toolkit.

 Additionally applied JSON server.